nathiedeheyl/paint-and-sip-friends/README.md

 ## Possible future features

++ Change 'blog.html' to some informational site and create a blog.html that most recent diy projects and blog posts on as bootstrap cards on informational site link to with more detailed visual and text content.

 + A comment section under each blog post for users to engage.
 + User profiles for sharing personal artwork and experiences.
 + A testimonials section for feedback from event participants.